-Studies summarised in BACC II showed that nitrate and phosphate concentrations in the winter surface water of the Baltic proper had increased by a factor of about 3 in the second half of the 20th century and reached a peak between 1980 and 1990.
-This change was consistent with the enhanced nutrient inputs to the Baltic Sea and caused eutrophication in the affected basin.
-Based on the available CO2 system data, it has been estimated that the net ecosystem production in the Baltic Sea has increased since the 1930s by a factor of about 2.5.
-The increase in net ecosystem production and poor ventilation of the deepwater layers due to the permanent stratification of the water column caused significant expansion of the anoxic and hypoxic areas in the Baltic Sea.
-Since the 1980s, nutrient inputs to the Baltic Sea have decreased.
-This led to a decrease in winter surface water nitrate concentrations.
-No decrease was, however, observed for phosphate, due to the long residence time of P in the Baltic Sea and reduced P storage in oxygen-deficient sediments by binding to Fe-oxyhydroxides.
+Studies summarized in BACC II showed that nitrate and phosphate concentrations in winter surface water of the 1869 1870 Baltic proper had increased by a factor of about three in the second half of the twentieth century, and reached a 1871 peak between 1980 and 1990.
+This change was consistent with the enhanced nutrients inputs to the Baltic Sea and 1872 caused eutrophication in the affected basin.
+Based on the available CO2 system data, it has been estimated that the 1873 net ecosystem production in the Baltic Sea has increased since the 1930s by a factor of about 2.5.
+Increase in net 1874 ecosystem production and poor ventilation of the deep water layers due to the permanent stratification of the water 1875 column caused significant expansion of the anoxic and hypoxic areas in the Baltic Sea.
+Since the 1980s, nutrients 1876 inputs to the Baltic Sea have decreased.
+This led to a decrease in winter surface-water nitrate concentrations.
+No decrease was, however, observed for phosphate, due to the long residence time of P in the Baltic Sea and reduced 1877 1878 P storage in oxygen-deficient sediments by binding to Fe-oxyhydroxides.

-3.2.5(7.1) Oxygen and nutrients
+1879 3.2.5.7.1 Oxygen and nutrients

-In the Baltic Sea, hypoxia (oxygen deficiency) and even anoxia has expanded considerably since the first oxygen measurements in 1898 (Gustafsson et al., 2012; Carstensen et al., 2014a; Fig. 25).
-In 2016, the maximum hypoxia area was about 70 000 km, which is almost the combined area of Belgium and the Netherlands, whereas it was presumably very small or even absent 150 years ago (Carstensen et al., 2014a, b; Meier et al., 2019c, d).
-Hypoxia was caused mainly by increasing land nutrient inputs and atmospheric deposition that led to eutrophication of the Baltic Sea (Andersen et al., 2017; Savchuk, 2018).
-The impacts of other drivers like observed warming and eustatic sea level rise were smaller but still important (Carstensen et al., 2014a; Meier et al., 2019c).
-On annual to decadal timescales, halocline variations also had considerable influence on the hypoxic area (Conley et al., 2002; Väli et al., 2013).
+1880 In the Baltic Sea, hypoxia (oxygen deficiency) and even anoxia has expanded considerably since the first oxygen 1881 measurements in 1898 (Gustafsson et al., 2012; Carstensen et al., 2014a; Fig. 25).
+In 2016, the maximum hypoxia area was about 70,000 km2, almost the combined area of Belgium and the Netherlands, whereas it was presumably 1882 1883 very small or even absent 150 years ago (Carstensen et al., 2014b; Carstensen et al., 2014a; Meier et al., 2019c; 1884 2019d).
+Hypoxia was caused mainly by increasing land nutrient inputs and atmospheric deposition that led to 1885 eutrophication of the Baltic Sea (Andersen et al., 2017; Savchuk, 2018).
+The impacts of other drivers like observed 1886 warming and eustatic sea level rise were smaller, but still important (Carstensen et al., 2014a; Meier et al., 2019c).
+1887 On annual to decadal time scales, halocline variations also had considerable influence on the hypoxic area (Conley et al., 2002; Väli et al., 2013).
+1888

-Besides its detrimental effects on biota, hypoxia is responsible for the redox alterations of nitrogen and phosphorus integral stocks reaching in the Baltic proper hundreds of thousand tonnes annually.
-The dissolved inorganic nitrogen (DIN) pool is being depleted by denitrification, while the dissolved inorganic phosphorus (DIP) pool is increasing due to phosphate release in the water and sediment anoxic environments (e.g. Savchuk, 2013, 2018, and references therein).
-The resulting changes of nitrate and phosphate concentrations at the upper boundary of the halocline also affect neighbouring gulfs and export to the Bothnian Sea and Gulf of Finland waters with elevated phosphorus concentration (Rolff and Elfwing, 2015; Lehtoranta et al., 2017; Savchuk, 2018).
+Besides its detrimental effects on biota, hypoxia is responsible for the redox alterations of nitrogen and phosphorus integral stocks reaching in the Baltic proper hundreds of thousand tonnes annually: the DIN pool is being depleted by denitrification, while the DIP pool increases due to phosphate release in the water and sediment anoxic environments (e.g. Savchuk, 2010; 2018 and references therein).
+Resulting changes of nitrate and phosphate concentrations at the upper boundary of the halocline affect also neighboring gulfs, exporting to the Bothnian Sea and Gulf of Finland waters with elevated phosphorus concentration (Rolff and Elfwing, 2015; Lehtoranta et al., 2017; Savchuk, 2018).